Stockbridge Militia: The Stockbridge Massacre

 In August 1778, the Stockbridge Militia was stationed at an outpost in what is now the Bronx, just north of Manhattan.
 They were attached to a newly formed Light Infantry Corps commanded by Continental Army general Mordecai Gist.
-The Queen's Rangers, a Loyalist military unit under the command of Lieutenant Colonel John Graves Simcoe, led an attack on the Stockbridge Militia in what became known as the Battle of Kingsbridge Cortlandt Ridge, Van Cortlandt's Woods, or The Stockbridge Massacre.
+The Queen's Rangers, a Loyalist military unit under the command of Lieutenant Colonel John Graves Simcoe, led an attack on the Stockbridge Militia in what became known as the Battle of Kingsbridge, Battle of Cortlandt Ridge, Battle of Van Cortlandt's Woods, or the Stockbridge Massacre.
 The Queen's Rangers were developed from Rogers' Rangers, a provincial unit in which many Stockbridge Indians had served during the French and Indian War.

 The battle took place in the northeast of today's Van Cortlandt Park, in an area known today as "Indian Field" about one mile north of Kingsbridge in today's Bronx.
 The Queen's Rangers led a cavalry charge against the Stockbridge Militia, scattering the unit.
 By most accounts roughly 40 Stockbridge Militia were killed in the battle, while the Queen's Rangers suffered comparatively light casualties, with 1 cavalryman killed and 3 wounded.
 Due to the chaos of the battle, the Stockbridge Militia did not bury their casualties, though local residents quickly combed over the battlefield and buried any bodies they found.